OfficeDev/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 - Site configurations, like regional settings, languages and auditing settings

 > **Note:**
-> You can apply a custom theme, but you cannot introduce a custom theme to the theme gallery as an option for end users.
+> By default a "modern" team site has scripting capabilities turned off.
+You can still apply a custom theme, but you cannot introduce a custom theme to the theme gallery as an option for end users.
+If you want to add a theme to the theme gallery you need to [enable scripting](https://support.office.com/en-us/article/Turn-scripting-capabilities-on-or-off-1f2c515f-5d7e-448a-9fd7-835da935584f) on the site.

 ### What's not supported with "modern" team sites?
 <a name="notsupported"> </a>